-DENVER/Aug.
-15, 2023 – Morris Animal Foundation on Tuesday announced a new call for research proposals using data and/or biological samples collected from the Golden Retriever Lifetime Study.
+DENVER/Nov.15, 2023 – Morris Animal Foundation on Wednesday announced a call for research proposals, opening opportunities to leverage data and biological samples from the Golden Retriever Lifetime Study.
 This call does not include funding.

-The Foundation is particularly interested in collaborative projects that leverage the longitudinal study design.
-Currently available samples include whole blood, serum, DNA, urine, feces, hair and toenails.
+The Foundation is particularly interested in collaborative projects that maximize the potential of the longitudinal study design.
+Available samples include whole blood, serum, DNA, urine, feces, hair and toenails.

-All proposals must be submitted by 3 p.m.
-MT, Oct.
-13, 2023.
-Interested researchers can begin the application process on the Golden Retriever Lifetime Study request for proposal page.
+All proposals must be submitted by 4:59 p.m.
+ET, Jan.
+10, 2024.
+Interested researchers can begin applying on the Golden Retriever Lifetime Study request for proposal page.
 Any inquiries can be directed to the data team at [email protected].

 About Morris Animal Foundation